tewarid/android-tools/wifi-tool/readme.md

 A simple tool to

-- View visible Wi-Fi networks
+* View visible Wi-Fi networks
-- View details about a network such as center frequency (requires API level 23)
+* View details about a Wi-Fi network
+  * Center frequency and more (on Android  API level 23)
-- View information elements (requires API level 30)
+  * Information elements (requires API level 30)
-- Attempt connection to open and WPA2 Wi-Fi networks
+* Attempt connection to open and WPA3 (or WPA2) Wi-Fi networks
+  * Disconnects from Wi-Fi network automatically such as on screen rotation

 ## Screenshots